 Does this mean that tile cannot be painted?
-No. But the most vibrant and durable tile colors and designs are those that are incorporated during the firing process.
+No. But it does mean that you cannot stint on preparation techniques such as scuffing down the tile and cleaning it.
+You also should accept the fact that painted tile will never look the same as replacement tile.
+The most vibrant and durable tile colors and designs are those that are incorporated during the firing process.
 After all, that is one of the key benefits to using tile as a durable material: its top surface is nearly as hard as the base material itself.

 XIM Tile Doc Epoxy Acrylic Coating Aerosol